BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Please see the [Structural Analysis Application](https://github.com/BarisAlbayrakIEEE/StructuralAnalysis.git) repository which demonstrates my experience with the software architecture and design.

+**Keep in mind that the repository contains a README file with a brief discussion about the problem and the solution present in the repository.**

 ## 2.2.
 Abstraction, Encapsulation and Polymorphism <a id='sec22'></a>
 These three concepts forms the basis of software engineering in all programming paradigms.